harsimrat99/Point-of-Interest-Finder/README.md

 Type ./a.out "Bramalea city centre"

-You get a picutre of bramalea city centre stored in your current directory.
+You get a picutre of Bramalea city centre stored in your current directory.

 Make sure the jq-linux binary is in the same folder as the current directory in which the a.out binary exists.
 To compile, make sure your development environment has curl.